featherweight-design/feather/CONTRIBUTING.md

 ### Testing Styleguide

 This repo template is opinionated when it comes to testing, but provides options for several approaches.
 We consider Cypress to be a more accurate, developer friendly UI/UX testing approach and all components/pages should have corresponding Cypress tests.
+We also use Testing Library for Cypress specific DOM queries/commands.

 Jest should be used for testing utilities and under-the-hood functionality of pages or components.
 With this approach, tests using the `jsdom` are not needed.
 However, if someone uses this template and prefers to use Jest as a means to test components/pages, React Testing Library is included and examples are provided.

 #### General